 A college education is an investment in your future.
-You commit your time, potential, and resources on the belief that the outcome is worth the cost.
-That’s why Taylor is committed to being a shareholder with you in this investment.
-Knowledgeable faculty, challenging programs, and a caring community are ways we invest in your future.
+You commit your time, potential, and resources with the belief that the outcome is worth the cost.
+Taylor is committed to being a shareholder with you in this investment.
+Knowledgeable faculty, challenging programs, and a caring community are some of the ways we invest in your future.
 We are also committed to extending our financial resources to make your Taylor education a reality.

-Last year our Financial Aid Office administered over 35 million dollars in financial aid (of which over 17 million were Taylor resources).
+Last year our Financial Aid Office administered more than $44 million in financial aid (of which more than $26 million were Taylor resources).
 We hope that the resources available here will help you determine what aid is available and how we can assist you in achieving a college education at Taylor.